ISLAND HILLS STATION WALKING TRACK INFORMATION

 You are welcome to use the fully serviced kitchen, BBQ and dining facilities to prepare your own meals.
 On the first evening you may like to have dinner along the way and we highly recommend the nearby historic Hurunui Hotel.

-An alternative option is to book a Farm 4WD Tour/Guided Walk plus BBQ meal for the evening of your arrival.
-This option would suit those able to arrive prior to 6:30pm on the first evening of the walk, we can offer a fun informative guided farm tour, either in a 4 wheel drive or on foot followed by a home cooked BBQ style meal with vegetarian and gluten free options.
+For groups of 4 or more an alternative option is to book a Farm 4WD tour plus BBQ meal for the evening of your arrival.
+This option would suit those able to arrive prior to 6:30pm on the first evening of the walk, we can offer a fun informative guided 4 wheel drive farm tour, followed by a home cooked BBQ style meal with vegetarian and gluten free options available by prior request.
 BYO drinks.
-The price for this extra option is $65 per person including GST.
+Give the team a few days notice including estimated time of arrival and any dietary requirements so that they can gather supplies and prepare in advance.
+The price for this extra option is $65 per person including GST, min 4 people.

 On day one the track operator will meet you at the “Cook house” by 8:30am to welcome you to the property and conduct a safety briefing.
 The track operator will then provide a 20 minute 4 wheel drive farm tour taking you to the entry point of the walking track.
 From here you leave your packs for transport to the next accommodation and carry your day packs with lunches, water bottles and extra clothing for safety.
 On days two and three you need to have your packs ready for transport by 9:30am.
 You can expect your packs to arrive at the accommodation facilities by 1:00 pm each day.
 On your last day you will be walking back from the forest and through the farmland to your parked cars to sign out and leave the station at your own leisure.